emadmessiha/querylogic/README.md

 # querylogic
-A simple PHP library for interacting with database
+A simple PHP library for interacting with MySql database